How we Got More Than 250 1-Star Reviews in Less Than an Hour, Twice

 The 250 profiles that have left us these 1 Star ratings have left all of their Reviews for our company and the rest in the last couple of weeks.

-As a Marketer, I am a proud member of Internet’s smartest marketing community – Inbound.org.
+As a Marketer, I am a proud member of the Internet’s smartest marketing community – Inbound.org.
 Ironically, it was not such a long time ago since I came across to the story involving a local family-owned jeweler in Boston which paints a picture of how reviews on Facebook can quickly make – or break – a business’ reputation.
 This story went extremely viral with Rand Fishkin and others tweeting about it.
 So I was pretty aware of the situation and what should and could be done.
 I am going to say it right away.
 If the reviews you received match the description above in any fashion, there is practically no way to remove or report the bad ratings.

-Our communication with Facebook
+Our Communication with Facebook

 I quickly found the hidden contact form to submit my written complaint to Facebook Team.
 I reached out to them to eliminate these fake ratings and get things back on track as soon as possible.
-Not only did they never answer us, we had to go through some serious back channels to even get them to respond.
+Not only did they never answer us, but we also had to go through some serious back channels to even get them to respond.

 I found the small loophole that allowed me to live chat with someone.
 At that time I truly hoped, I would be able to speak with a real person, not one of those chatbots they have been buzzing around.
 And this is where Ed came in.